Hakim Sendagire

-Hakim Sendagire is a Ugandan physician, biochemist, academic and medical administrator and academic researcher.
+Hakim Sendagire is a Ugandan physician, biochemist, academic, medical administrator and academic researcher.
 Currently he is the Dean at Habib Medical School, College of Health Sciences of the Islamic University in Uganda, a private university, one of the 41 universities in the country, as at February 2015.

 Background and education

 He was born at Kasangati, Wakiso District, Central Uganda, on 10 June 1972.
 He attended Kololo High School for is O-Level studies, then Kibuli Secondary School for his A-Level education.

 In 1991, he was admitted to Makerere University, the oldest and largest public university in Uganda.
 He studied human medicine, graduating, in 1996, with the degree of Bachelor of Medicine and Bachelor of Surgery (MBChB).
 His degree of Master of Science in Biomedical Sciences (MSc), was obtained in 1999, from the University of Greenwich, in the United Kingdom.
 In 2007, at the age of 35, he was awarded the degree of Doctor of Philosophy (PhD), in Biochemistry, by Makerere University in collaboration with Uppsala University in Sweden.